 When Are You Just Fooling Yourself?

-Then there are times when your justification is only an excuse (and not a very good).
+Then there are times when your justification is only an excuse (and not a very good one).
 There are things we tell ourselves to make us feel better about an unnecessary expense.

 You’re Getting Reward Points